anyakeller/k-and-r-revamp/README.md

 **THIS IS AN UNOFFICIAL TEST THEME**

-This theme built on [Roots Sage](https://roots.io/sage/) which uses [Laravel's Blade](https://laravel.com/docs/5.8/blade) templating engine
+This theme built on [Roots Sage v9.0.9](https://roots.io/sage/) which uses [Laravel's Blade](https://laravel.com/docs/5.8/blade) templating engine

 If you are comfortable working with Roots Sage, just jump to the [theme usage](#theme-usage) section